 Both SC and LC fibre connectors do more than just terminate the cable – they’re part of bringing your business telecommunications to life.

 - SC connectors (AKA: Subscriber, Square, or Standard connectors) use a push-pull design but utilize a locking tab to secure the cable.
-They are the most common fibre optic connector found in business today and are typically used for datacom and telecom applications.
+SC is the most common fibre optic connector in use today and is typical for datacom and telecom applications.

 - LC connectors (AKA: Lucent, Little, or Local connectors) are designed as a push-pull connector that locks in place with a latch to secure the cable.
-At about half the size of the SC connector, LC is now the preferred choice for high-density connections.
-They can be used on equipment that doesn’t have space for SC connections, which gives them a key advantage.
+At about half the size of SC connectors, LC is now the preferred choice for high-density connections.
+On equipment without a lot of space, their size is a key advantage.
 The LC connector may not be the most common today, but it continues to gain popularity.

 Strengths & Weaknesses: SC vs. LC